singhvibhanshu/AI-Pong-Game/README.md

 ```

 ### 2. Train the AI First, Then Play
-If you want to train the AI yourself before playing, download `main.py` and run:
+If you want to train the AI yourself before playing, download `main.py` and `best.pickle` and run:
 ```sh
 python main.py
 ```